Puerto Rico Highway 147

 Puerto Rico Highway 147 (PR-147) is now the PR-5 in Naranjito, Puerto Rico.
+This highway was extended from PR-164, west of downtown Naranjito, to PR-148, east of downtown area.

+Route description

+Puerto Rico Highway 147 was a bypass that served as an alternate route for PR-164 to avoiding downtown Naranjito.
+The entire route, which is the current PR-5, has two lanes per direction, and passes through Achiote, Guadiana and Barrio Nuevo.

 History

 The former PR-147 ran from its intersection with PR-164 to former east–west portion of PR-148 (current PR-5), as a bypass to the north part of downtown area.
 After extending the PR-5 number from Bayamón to Naranjito, the PR-147 numbering was decommissioned, leaving an unsigned portion between PR-5 and PR-164 in the east of downtown.